bbc/bmx/docs/audio_definition_model.md

 The axml file `axml.xml` is the data that will be written into the axml chunk (with tag `axml`).
 The chna text file `chna.txt` lists the audio identifiers that make up the chna chunk.
 The format of the text file is described in [chna Text file Definition Format](#chna-text-file-definition-format).

 If the source Wave file contained an axml chunk then the `--wave-chunk-data axml.xml axml` option will override it.
 If the source Wave file contained a chna chunk then the `--chna-audio-ids chna.txt` option will override it.

+A Wave+ADM sample file can be created without a axml chunk, i.e. just a chna chunk, using the following example commandline given a Wave file (which doesn't have a axml chunk!) and a chna text file:

+`raw2bmx -t wave -o output.wav --chna-audio-ids chna.txt --wave input.wav`

 Raw PCM files can also be used as input, e.g. replace `--wave input.wave` with: